ahoymrag/ahoymrag.github.io/businessMAN/wine/wine_# Terms and Agreement of Work.md

 ---

 ## 2. Compensation
-- **Base Salary:** The Consultant will receive $X monthly for services rendered, payable on the 1st of each month.
+- **Base Salary:** The Consultant will receive $45,000 annually for services rendered, payable in bi-weekly installments of $1,730.77.
 - **Commission:** Consultant will receive a commission of X% on all sales generated in Connecticut.
 - **Bonuses:** Performance-based bonuses will be provided for key milestones such as successful launches, achieving sales targets, and expanding distribution to additional regions.